IvanBuccella/GigAdvisor/ReadMe.md

 For executing this application and its own environment you will need Docker.
 Install it from here: https://www.docker.com

-The web-application is available online at:
+The web-application is available online at: gigadvisor.buccella.me

 The Android application is available online at: